-After Mancewicz moved to Wyoming, however, her MBI coverage increased to $150 per year.
-Instead of shelling out for MBI, Mancewicz chose to drop the policy.
+After Mancewicz moved to Wyoming, her MBI coverage increased to $150 per year.
+Instead of paying for MBI, Mancewicz chose to drop the policy.
 She put the savings towards saving up for car repairs on her own.

 Other types of car insurance that may cover repairs